 This is a blog of news, views, and commentary, from a humorous free-market point of view.
 After one too many rants at the dinner table, my kids called me "the grumpy economist," and hence this blog and its title.
 I'm not really grumpy by the way.

 So what are you waiting for, potential blogger extraordinaire?
-Click the big blue button below to get your inflation-loving mitts on the article and learn all there is to know about starting an economics blog!
+Click the big blue button below to get your inflation-loving mitts on our long-form blogging article and learn all there is to know about starting an economics blog!

 You can find more advice on doing a PhD and on other academic topics here: